bolleddulapradeep/react-typescript-boilerplate/README.md

-# React and Webpack Boilerplate with Babel
+# React Typescript Boilerplate with Babel

 A basic React Boilerplate using Webpack with babel-loader, css-loader and url-loader, sass-loader.